lenapear/assignment-iot/README.md

 Real-time MQTT communication differs from traditional REST APIs because data is pushed continuously rather than requested on demand.
 This allows near-instant updates in the dashboard without manual refresh.

-The most challenging part of the project was integrating all components (Wokwi device, MQTT broker, Node-RED, and InfluxDB).
-Ensuring consistent topic structure and correct data formatting was essential to achieve reliable end-to-end communication.
+The most challenging part of the project was configuring communication between all system components and troubleshooting deployment issues related to cloud-based services and credentials.